drawbuildplay/drawbuildplay.github.io/content/blog/6-best-natural-diy-mosquito-repellent-plants-for-your-yard/index.md

 date = "2019-04-15T00:00:00-04:00"
 description = "As our temperatures start to go over 50 degrees F, the mosquitoes move in and destroy our spring and summer dreams outdoors.
-Repel those mosquitos with a natural mosquito repellent strategy, by planting herbs and flowers that they hate, causing the mosquitoes to move on." title = "6 Best DIY Natural Mosquito Repellent Plants for your yard"
+Repel those mosquitos with a natural mosquito repellent strategy, by planting herbs and flowers that they hate, causing the mosquitoes to move on." title = "6 Best DIY Natural Mosquito Repellent Plants for your yard" slug = "6 Best DIY Natural Mosquito Repellent Plants for your yard"

 [[pins]]
 pin_description = "DIY Mosquito Repellent for your yard for get rid of those annoying mosquitoes. #mosquitoes #mosquitorepellent #diymosquitorepellent"